Security at GitLab

 We believe it is important to share regular updates at various levels of the Security Division, and we use Slack as the primary mechanism for providing these updates.
 Our updates are open to all GitLab team members using the following process:

-• Start of each month: A thread per-department is started in #security-department by each department leader (CorpSec, ProdSec, SecAssurance, SecOps).
+• Start of each month: A thread per-department is started in #security-division by each department leader (CorpSec, ProdSec, SecAssurance, SecOps).
 These threads are pinned for the duration of the month.

 • Thread template: